 The sales price in this market, however, is significantly lower than the minimum paid out by the MEAs for the certificates.

-From June 2019 onwards, the Flemish Government decided to value the GECs at 93 EUR and the CHPCs at 27 and 31 EUR (which is equal to the minimum support in function of the period to which they relate).
+From June 2019 onwards, the Flemish Government decided to value the GECs at 93 EUR (previously 88 EUR) and the CHPCs at 27 and 31 EUR (which is equal to the minimum support in function of the period to which they relate) (previously 20 EUR).

 The resulting cost is included in the post 'Cost of trade goods'.